Records with Sonobeat in 1972

 No commercial releases on Sonobeat Records

-So, in 2008 we're indexing the Sonobeat master tape library and come upon two reel boxes marked "Pleasant Street".
+So, ten years ago, in 2008, we're re-indexing the Sonobeat master tape library and come upon two previously overlooked reel boxes marked "Pleasant Street".
 For over 40 years, we've had a mysterious, unlabelled 33-1/3 RPM LP test pressing in the Sonobeat archives.
 The LP is a little folksy, a little bluesy, with tinges of gospel here and there, and features vocals that sound vaguely familiar to us.
-On a hunch we compare the ten songs on the test pressing to the ten songs on the Pleasant Street master tapes and, voilà, they're the same!
+On a hunch we compare the ten songs on the test pressing to the ten songs on the newly-discovered Pleasant Street master tapes and, voilà, they're the same!
 And the voice we recognize singing lead is Bill Wilson's.
+Wilson has some pre-Pleasant Street Band history with Sonobeat: initially, in 1969 while an airman stationed at Austin's Bergstrom Air Force Base, he records a non-commercial demo album showcasing songs composed by Austinite Herman Nelson, followed by a demo album of his own original compositions.
+In 1970, Bill's recruited to sing lead on Sonobeat's hard rock album by Mariani.

-The story goes that Wilson, a singer/songwriter who records several demo albums for Sonobeat in Austin, Texas, beginning in 1969, returns to his native Bloomfield, Indiana, in 1972, taking a factory job in nearby Indianapolis.
-A popular local club act, the folksy Pleasant Street Band, is looking for a dobro player at the same time.
-Wilson doesn't play dobro, but that doesn't stop him.
-He learns dobro almost overnight in order to audition for the band.
-Soon after being invited to join Pleasant Street Band, Wilson takes his bandmates on a road trip to Austin to record an album with his friend, Sonobeat co-founder and producer Bill Josey Sr. Although we don't know for sure who besides Wilson performs on Sonobeat's Pleasant Street recordings, a bit of online research leads us to believe that the band also includes Scott O'Malley, Tom Williams, Chuck Cline, and Greg O'Haver.
-There is also a "Pleasant Street Blues Band", originally formed in the '60s in Springfield, Ohio, and still performing today, but that unit is unrelated to the Pleasant Street Band from that records with Sonobeat.
-Although we don't know the inspiration for the band's name, there's a Pleasant Street in Indianapolis' Fountain Square district of Victorian-style homes built in the early 1900s, and we suspect the band may have been formed in this neighborhood.
+His Air Force service over, in 1972 Wilson returns to his native Bloomfield, Indiana, taking a factory job in nearby Indianapolis.
+A popular local club act, the folksy Pleasant Street Band, is looking for a Dobro player at the same time.
+Wilson doesn't play the Dobro, which is a brand of acoustic steel guitar with a metal resonator instead of a sound board, but that doesn't stop him.
+He learns the distinctive sounding instrument almost overnight in order to audition for the band.
+Soon after being invited to join Pleasant Street Band, Wilson takes his bandmates on a road trip to Austin to record an album with his friend, Sonobeat co-founder and producer Bill Josey Sr. Although the Sonobeat archives don't indicate who in addition to Wilson performs on Sonobeat's Pleasant Street recordings, a bit of online research plus confirmation from Chuck Cline's daughter reveals that the band also includes Cline, Scott O'Malley, Tom Williams, and Greg O'Haver.
+There is also a "Pleasant Street Blues Band", originally formed in the '60s in Springfield, Ohio, that still performs today, but that unit is unrelated to the Pleasant Street Band from Indianapolis that records with Sonobeat.
+Although we don't know the inspiration for the band's name, there's a Pleasant Street in Indianapolis' Fountain Square district – a neighborhood filled with Victorian-style homes built in the early 1900s – and we suspect the band may have been formed in this 'hood.

 The titles of the songs on the master tapes and test pressing aren't listed anywhere in the Sonobeat archives, so we have to guess at many of them.
 But we do recognize covers of Rod Stewart's Seems Like A Long Time, Neil Diamond's hit Brother Love's Traveling Salvation Show, and Harry Nilsson's The Rainmaker made famous by The 5th Dimenson.
-And one more is a guitar-accompanied spoken word adaptation of a Japanese and Chinese folk tale about the difference between heaven and hell (hint: they feed each other in heaven).
+And one more is a guitar-accompanied spoken word adaptation of a Japanese and Chinese folk tale about the difference between heaven and hell (hint: the residents of heaven feed each other).
 Still two more are Bill Wilson compositions, Father Let Your Light Shine Down and Following My Lord, that eventually will appear on his Columbia Records solo album Ever Changing Minstrel.
-All the tunes are lovely folk-inflected, inspiring renditions.
+All the tunes are lovely and inspiring folk-inflected renditions.

 Although unverified, we believe this list to be correct: